 Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the occurrence of life-threatening reactions in sensitized healthcare workers.
 The Medical Assistant Program Faculty strongly advises that students sensitized or allergic to latex consult a physician for guidance on the merits of continuing in a healthcare career.
 NRL sensitized students who choose to continue in their program must notify the program director upon admission.

-Upon completion of the Medical Assistant Program, students graduating from medical assistant programs accredited through Commission on Accreditation of Health Education Programs (CAAHEP) or Accreditation Bureau of Health Education Schools (ABHES) are eligible and required to sit for either of the following certification examinations for medical assistants.
-Each credential is equal in weight, importance and acceptance for future employment.
+Upon completion of the Medical Assistant Program, students graduating from medical assistant programs accredited through Commission on Accreditation of Health Education Programs (CAAHEP) or Accreditation Bureau of Health Education Schools (ABHES) are eligible to sit for either of the following certification examinations for medical assistants.
+Each credential is equal in weight, importance, and acceptance for future employment.

 CMAs and RMAs receive a better salary than those without credentials.
 Employers prefer medical assistants from accredited programs with professional certification.

 - The American Association of Medical Assistant (AAMA) offers the CMA (Certified Medical Assistant) examination.
 The CMA is a national certification.